 Students will answer questions that are grouped together into a form.
 By answering questions and submitting the form, students give you the data you need to decide whether they should be admitted to campus, or told to stay home.

 First, create a form with questions students will answer.
-Contact Trace Plus includes three forms you can use as a template, including “Daily Pre-Screening.”
-You can use this form in a pre-screening kiosk.
+Contact Trace Plus includes form templates you can use, including “Daily Pre-Screening.”
+You can use this to create your own form.

 You can use the template with no modifications.
 The pre-screening template is based on CDC guidelines and we recommend using it without modifications for now.
-If you do wish to change the form, please see:
+If you do wish to change the form, please follow the article, Edit a form for more information.

 To come back to this step later, click “Save as Draft.”